 Ownership of a registered trademark is a prerequisite for bringing a trademark infringement action in most countries.

-In common law countries, including Canada, the United Kingdom and other British law countries, and the United States, enforceable trademark rights may be acquired through use and reputation.
+In some common law countries, including Canada, the United Kingdom and other British law countries, and the United States, enforceable trademark rights may be acquired through use and reputation.
 However, even under common law regimes, registration provides important procedural and substantive advantages in prosecuting infringements.

-In the European Union, a Community trade mark registration is a single registration that confers protection in the entire territory of the EU.
+In the EU, a Community trade mark registration is a single registration that confers protection in the entire territory of the EU.
 In the United States, ownership of a federal trademark registration on the Principal Register provides several benefits, including establishing prima facie evidence of the ownership and validity of the registered mark in an infringement claim and providing an opportunity for the trademark owner to assert and recover more significant remedies in a counterfeiting claim.

 Additional INTA Resources